MKandukuriPureCode/MKandukuriPureCode/README.md

-- 👋 Hi, I’m @MKandukuriPureCode, Sr. NLP Developer
+- 👋 Hi, I’m @Manikant Kandukuri, Sr. NLP Developer
-- 👀 I’m interested in researching and developing NLP, and Audio features for the product, and anything else such as algorithm design, computer vision, compiler, reactJS etc.
+- 👀 I’m interested in researching and developing NLP, and Audio features for the product, and anything else such as algorithm design, architecture design, computer vision, compiler, reactJS etc.
 - 📫 How to reach me ...MKandukuri@purecodesoftware.com

 <!---